rte-france/relife/sphinx_docs/source/get_started/survival.rst

 .. warning::

-    Without fitting model, the parameters values are initialized at random.
-In such case, calling a function will raise a warning encouraging you to fit the model or to specify parameters as above.
+    Before fitting the model, its parameters values are initialized at random.
+In such case, calling a function without specifying ``params`` will raise a warning encouraging you to fit the model first or to specify parameters as above.